thelondonsmiths/Solex_ser_recon_EN/README.md

 - d : display all graphics
 - c : only the CLAHE image is saved
 - f : all FITS files are saved
+-m : mirror flip in the x-direction
+- p : disables black disk on protuberance images
 - s : crop width to make square
 - t : disable transversalium correction
-- p : save the protuberance image
 - w: a,b,c will produce images at a, b and c ; x:y:w will produce images starting at x, finishing at y, every w pixels

 Check the "Show graphics" box for a 'live view' reconstruction display, a graphic of the geometry correction and a quick view of the final images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.

-If the "Save .fits files" box is checked, the following files will be stored in the same directory as the video file:
+If the "Save fits files" box is checked, the following files will be stored in the same directory as the video file:

 - xx_mean.fits: average image of all the frames in the video of the spectral line
 - xx_raw.fits: raw image reconstruction